 In this example, we tested a banner strategy hypothesis.
 The validation step involves evaluating differences between the test and control groups (users who didn’t receive the treatment over three months) and identifying any confounding factors that might have affected the results.
 We must also determine if the differences and observations are statistically significant or potentially spurious results.

-to understand the factors that drive them, assign responsibilities to team members, and identify opportunities for improvement.
+To understand the factors that drive them, assign responsibilities to team members, and identify opportunities for improvement.

 Identify the key metric: Determine the main metric you want to focus on (e.g., revenue for a sales team).